-- 5.1 The following is a framework for the School's reasonable expectations of how every member of the School should behave.
-It is not exhaustive but its spirit is clear and the School expects all members of its community to subscribe to it. - 5.1.1 Students are expected to behave with respect and courtesy at all times.
-They should move about the school quietly and calmly.
-They should walk briskly, but not run, between lessons and always aim to arrive punctually.
-Students must not leave the campus without specific permission. - 5.1.2 Manners are very important: students should always allow an adult to pass before them at a doorway, etc. Students should learn how to greet an adult and how to address each other in a friendly and polite way. - 5.1.3 Neither students nor adults should direct anger or similar destructive or negative emotions at any individual or group. - 5.1.4 Abuse, bullying, teasing and discrimination are not tolerated.
+- a) The following is a framework for the School's reasonable expectations of how every member of the School should behave.
+It is not exhaustive but its spirit is clear and the School expects all members of its community to subscribe to it. - i.
+Everyone is expected to behave with respect and courtesy at all times. - ii.
+Students should move about the school quietly and calmly. - iii.
+Students and staff should walk briskly, but not run, between lessons and always arrive punctually.
+Students must not leave the campus without specific permission. - iv.
+Manners are very important: students should always allow an adult to pass before them at a doorway, etc. Students should learn how to greet an adult and how to address each other in a friendly and polite way. - v.
+Neither students nor adults should direct anger or similar destructive or negative emotions at any individual or group. - vi.
+Abuse, bullying, teasing and discrimination are not tolerated.
 Adults model, expect and enforce appropriate behaviour among the students.
-Further detail on these areas is contained in our Anti-Bullying and Pastoral Policies. - 5.1.5 Students and adults are expected to apologise for any wrong action.
+Further detail on these areas is contained in our Anti-Bullying and Pastoral Policies. - vii.
+Students and adults are expected to apologise for any wrong action.
 Often, a simple but sincere 'I'm sorry' is all that is needed.
-A letter of apology may sometimes be requested from a student. - 5.1.6 Students are expected to listen without interrupting when being spoken to by an adult or another student. - 5.1.7 All members of the school community should take pride in their work and appearance, and respect their own and other people's property. - 5.1.8 Lending/borrowing with interest is not allowed and no form of swapping, buying and selling is permitted. - 5.1.9 Students must take care of the school buildings and all school resources. - 5.1.10 Students are expected to behave both in and out of school in such a way as to give the best possible example and impression of the school.
-This applies to the School Bus, to outings, trips, fixtures and all other circumstances.
+A letter of apology may sometimes be requested from a student. - viii.
+Students are expected to listen without interrupting when being spoken to by an adult or another student. - ix.
+All members of the school community should take pride in their work and appearance, and respect their own and other people's property. - x.
+Lending/borrowing with interest is not allowed and no form of swapping, buying or selling between students is permitted.
+No form of gambling for money is permitted. - xi.
+All members of the School must obey the laws of Thailand at all times while on the school site or engaged in school activities anywhere.
+Failure to do so will result in a call to the Police. - xii.
+In Thailand, education professionals are legally expected to report specific incidents of illegal behaviour, for example child abuse (including neglect) to the Police even if they take place outside school.

-5.1.11 School uniform is compulsory and should be worn appropriately and as intended.
+- xiii.
+No form of smoking or vaping is permitted on the school site, neither is the use of any illegal drugs. - xiv.
+Students must take care of, and understand that they have some responsibility for, the school buildings and all school resources. - xv.
+Students are expected to behave both in and out of school in such a way as to give the best possible example and impression of the school.
+This applies to the School Bus, to outings, trips, fixtures and all other circumstances. - xvi.
+School uniform is compulsory and should be worn appropriately and as intended.
 Students should appear smart, clean, neat and tidy at all times; hair should be of an unsurprising colour, styled appropriately and tied back neatly if long enough.
 Jewellery is not permitted.
 Extra, non-uniform items of clothing are not permitted.
 Students should smell neither unwashed nor perfumed.

-6 Rewards
+4 Rewards